alexliesenfeld/csv-filter/README.md

   ...
 ]
 ```

+Please note that you can specify as much `filters` objects as you like.

 ## How to use
 Just clone this repo and build it using cargo (`cargo build --release`).
 Please find the executable `csv-filter` in the `target/release` directory.
 You will need Rust and Cargo installed on your machine to build this tool.